dejan2609/harshadranganathan.github.io/_posts/2018-11-24-deploy-react-app-travis.md

 {% endhighlight %}

-If incase, when you are running the `encrypt-file` command your project isn't auto-detected you can pass the repo name as follows
+If incase, when you are running the `encrypt-file` command in your project directory and your repo isn't auto-detected, you can pass the repo name as follows

 {% highlight plaintext %}
 # use -r flag e.g. -r owner/project